The Visual Arts program at St Catherine’s School is strong and diverse.

-Work produced by girls of all ages is displayed throughout the School and in the community, reflecting our commitment to creativity and artistic appreciation within St Catherine's, and many Old Girls have pursued successful careers as artists.
+Works produced by students of all ages are displayed throughout the School and in the community, reflecting our commitment to the intellectual vigour pursued within St Catherine’s.
+Many of St Catherine’s Old Girls have pursued successful careers as artists and the learnings and achievements in the Arts continue to support our students in any educational or career pathway.

-Further afield, St Catherine's students also travelled to the birthplace of the Renaissance as part of their Art and History studies, and had the opportunity to study Venetian art and learn sketching and printmaking skills under the renowned French master printmaker, Patrick Aubert, at the 16th Century palace which is the site of the Monash University Prato Campus.
-The girls' sketching and printmaking improved remarkably, and the girls came away with some outstanding final prints and journals.
+St Catherine’s also provides Study Tour opportunities for students to extend their Arts knowledge.
+Students have travelled to the birthplace of the Renaissance and had the opportunity to study Italian Art and History and learn sketching and printmaking skills under a master printmaker, at the 16th Century palace which is the site of the Monash University Prato Campus.
+The students’ sketching and printmaking improves remarkably throughout a 4 day printmaking workshop, and the students come away with outstanding final prints and journals as a lasting memory of their journey.